PsyMan2000/install-kubernetes/README.md

 The `kubeconfig` file is a central configuration file that allows you to authenticate, interact with, and manage Kubernetes clusters effectively.
 It encapsulates authentication credentials, context information, cluster details, and more, making it a critical component for anyone working with Kubernetes clusters.
 (I actually did this on a non node member linux machine too, my workhorse with ansible, terraform, etc)

+The installer will end up spitting out the join command you can run as root on any worker nodes. or see below.

 #### exit root to your normal user